-There’s no secret that the past year has changed the workplace experience.
-Moving fast and with discipline, we had to adapt quickly to a new way of working and communicating across teams – and with future talent interested in a career at Flex.
-At the same time, we needed to support and keep safe our colleagues, whose work is vital in manufacturing life-saving products.
+There’s no secret that the past years have changed the workplace experience.
+Moving fast and with discipline, we have adapted quickly to a new way of working and communicating across teams – and with future talent interested in a career at Flex.
+At the same time, we continue to support and keep safe our colleagues, whose work is vital in manufacturing life-saving products.

-From entry-level employees to senior leaders, everybody talks about the future of work in a post-pandemic world.
-To answer this question, we reached out to our colleague Benjamin Tarmann from Vienna, Austria.
+The topic of the future of work in a post-pandemic world remains relevant to all workers, from entry-level employees to senior leaders.
+We posted this question to our colleague Benjamin Tarmann from Vienna, Austria.
 Benjamin is passionate about travel and technology and loves to cook for friends and family.
-Here at Flex, he focuses on Engineering, IT and Finance related roles in EMS, Medical, Automotive and Sustainable Energy Technology.
+Here at Flex, he focuses on Engineering, IT, and Finance related roles in EMS, Medical, Automotive, and Sustainable Energy Technology.

 Do you have internship programs?

-In 2020, we had to rethink our internship programs, focusing on keeping our people and interns safe.
-This year, as countries and regions are starting to open, we’re grateful to offer a great educational experience.
-To provide more context about our internship programs, we went to Wendy Richardson, from Austin, Texas.
-Wendy is a tenacious, caring and outgoing recruiter who finds motivation in her family.
+In 2020, we had to rethink our internship programs, focusing on keeping our people including interns safe.
+In the post pandemic world, as the demand for on-site learning programs increased across most countries and regions, we’re grateful to offer a valuable and enriching educational experience for students, graduates, and post-graduates.
+To provide more context about our internship programs, we went to Sandra Aleman, a talent acquisition business partner from Austin, Texas.

-What types of interview questions should I expect during an interview?
+What types of interview questions should I expect during an interview for manufacturing jobs?
 Technical, value-oriented, culture fit?

-Our recruitment processes never stopped, despite all global challenges.
+Our recruitment processes never slowed down, despite a number of global challenges over the past few years.
 Our talent acquisition teams were busy attracting the talent we needed to make products that add value for our customers and improve our lives.
 Regarding interview questions, we talked to Anusha Sathyamoorthy, a senior recruiter from Chennai, India.
 Anusha loves the opportunity to connect with different people and place the right talent in a career they enjoy.

-Here at Flex, we’re focused on providing a great experience to all candidates looking for dynamic and limitless careers.
+Here at Flex, we’re focused on providing a great experience to all candidates looking for dynamic and limitless career opportunities in manufacturing.